Mathematics K-12 Outreach

 The Mathematics and Applied Mathematics Department regularly offers continuing education programs for in-service teachers who are teaching mathematics in grades K-12.
 Recently we have offered programs for middle school mathematics teachers who wish to be certified to teach Algebra I and for high school mathematics teachers who were preparing to teach the new high school mathematics course Algebra, Functions and Data Analysis.
 In Spring 2014 we offered a mathematics course for in-service K-2 classroom teachers.

 The outreach office welcomes requests for coursework.
 Current offerings include:

 K-8 Mathematics Specialist cohort.
 Twenty eight Richmond area teachers are enrolled in the Masters in Interdisciplinary Studies, Mathematics and Science Leadership track which is designed to prepare in-service K-8 teachers to be mathematics specialists.
 Teachers enrolled in the cohort will complete the degree program in three years, beginning summer 2015.
-It is a state approved program that meets all of the requirements for the Virginia mathematics specialist endorsement. (more)
+It is a state approved program that meets all of the requirements for the Virginia Mathematics Specialist endorsement.

 The work that the Department has engaged in with the K-12 community has influenced the programs offered by the Department of Mathematics to prepare prospective teachers.
-We are proud of the programs we offer for prospective K-5 (more) and 6-12 (more) teachers of mathematics.
+We are proud of the programs we offer for Preparation for Teaching K-5 and Preparation for Teaching 6-12 teachers of mathematics.